10 Ways to Help Your Softball Athlete Reset After Mistakes

 7. Avoid Replaying the Mistake

-There is a significant difference between reviewing a mistake to learn from it and replaying it to process guilt, frustration, or disappointment.
-One moves forward.
-The other digs in.
+There is a difference between reviewing a mistake to learn from it and replaying it to process frustration or disappointment.
+If the car ride home after every tough game becomes a verbal replay of every bad play, you have shifted from coaching to cementing a negative memory.

 8. Model a Growth Mindset